Get a Cash Offer to Junk Your Car Now

-If you can’t drive your vehicle in, it’ll have to be towed.
+Also, if you can’t drive your vehicle in, it’ll have to be towed.
 That involves gas and labor, so transporting your car is usually taken into account when a salvage company gives you a quote.

-Old car plus high mileage equals lower estimate, because individual parts won’t be worth much.
+Old car plus high mileage equals lower estimate because individual parts won’t be worth much.
 After all, if the mileage were lower and the components were more trustworthy, you probably wouldn’t be getting rid of the vehicle.

 BONUS: 8.
 NOT the Kelley Blue Book, NADA Guide or Edmunds